 When all the sick had settled, one man stood victorious.
 Hats off to you Tim Lewin, Beer Mile Champion.

 (Editor’s note: Tim Lewin did NOT win QPH’s 2019 Beer Mile.
 Nor is there a starting gun.
 Many other facts here seem to also be untrue.
-We are not sure who posted this or how.
+We are not sure who posted this or how but somehow it is locked.
 But this is the only account of record as too many beverages were consumed all around.
 It was, however, Tim’s fourth Beer Mile and the anniversary of his first QPH track night.

 The official results were somehow recorded and are posted below.